duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 In the last few paragraphs, we have mentioned `Divisible`, `Alternative` and `Decidable`.
 What about `Applicative`, though?
-The `Applicative` example from the *Mysterious* post is written in the usual applicative
+The `Applicative` example from the *Decidable* post is written in the usual applicative
 style:

 ``` haskell